WouterWisse/WouterWisse/README.md

 **Hi there, I'm Wouter 🙋🏼‍♂️** _(pronounced wow·ter)_

-Currently working remotely as a freelance Senior iOS Developer in New York City 🗽
+👨🏼‍💻 Senior iOS Developer with over 10 years of professional experience, in New York City